usethesource/rascal-website/courses/RascalAmendmentProposals/RAP15/RAP15.md

 * First the pattern is matched against the current subject; with optional bindings as a side-effect.
 Note that if the pattern is not singular, backtracking may occur later.
 * Then a new backtracking and binding scope is wrapped around the evaluation of the condition (such that complex back-tracking conditions can introduce variables and be cleaned up nicely)
-* The condition finds the first way to evaluate to true (includes possible backtracking over the original pattern, but certainly also over non-singular parameters of && and ||.
+* The condition finds the first way to evaluate to true (includes possible backtracking over the original pattern, but certainly also over non-singular parameters of `&&` and `||`.
+The semantics is comparable to the sematics of a `when` clause.
 * If there is no way to evaluate the condition to true, the entire pattern fails.
 * Otherwise the pattern succeeds and continues with the bindings introduced by the pattern side (and drops the new bindings introduced by the condition side).